Nikephoros III Botaneiates: Reign

 In 1078 the Paulician sect attempted to use the chaos of the rebellions of Bryennios and Basilakes and their growing popularity in the Balkans to rise up against Nikephoros; Leca the Paulician agitated against Nikephoros and attempted to convince the Pechenegs, with whom Basilakes had earlier attempted to ally, to invade Byzantine land.
 At the same time, Dobromir the Paulician stirred up a revolt in Mesembria, in co-operation with Leca, and began to pillage the surrounding areas.
 Leca and Dobromir soon abandoned their rebellion after they were informed that Nikephoros was quickly assembling an army to defeat them.
 Knowing their few loyalists would not be able to confront the Byzantine army, they begged Nikephoros for forgiveness, fearing that they would share the same punishment as Bryennios and Basilakes; Nikephoros showed mercy and granted them amnesty, along with both gifts and titles.

-Nikephoros had originally considered Constantine Doukas as a candidate for his heir, as he had no children of his own, but he abandoned this after Constantine revolted against him.
-He then set his sights upon a distant relative, Nikephoros Synadenos, of whom almost nothing is known other than that he later married a niece of Alexios.
+Another problem was the matter of the succession, as Nikephoros had no sons.
+His wife Maria initially hoped to persuade him to restore her son Constantine Doukas to the office of junior emperor and heir which he had held under his father Michael VII.
+Robert Guiscard therefore launched an invasion of the Byzantine Empire, using the broken betrothal as a pretext.
+Nikephoros refused, preferring a distant relative, Nikephoros Synadenos, of whom almost nothing is known other than that he later married a niece of Alexios.
+Maria and the Doukas family were dissatisfied with this decision, and secretly formed an alliance with Alexios and the rest of the Komnenos family.